inverno-io/inverno-mods/inverno-security/README.md

         // Returns true if the authenticated user has any of the roles: 'writer', 'admin' Mono<Boolean> canWrite = accessController2.hasAnyRole("writer", "admin");

-        // Returns true if the authenticated user has all of the roles: 'reader', 'writer' Mono<Boolean> canReadAndWrite = accessController2.hasAllRoles("reader", "writer");
+        // Returns true if the authenticated user has all roles: 'reader', 'writer' Mono<Boolean> canReadAndWrite = accessController2.hasAllRoles("reader", "writer");
     });
 ```